 - The manufacturer or seller of the product which caused the burn

 Note that manufacturers may be liable on strict liability grounds.

 Burn victims in Nevada have two (2) years following the accident to sue for personal injury.11

 Call a Nevada personal injury attorney…

-If you or a loved one was harmed in a burn accident, phone our Las Vegas burn injury attorneys at 702-DEFENSE (702-333-3673).
+If you or a loved one was harmed in a burn accident, phone our Las Vegas burn injury attorneys.
 We offer free consultations where we discuss how we can fight for the largest financial reward possible in your case to cover your medical bills, pain and suffering, lost earnings, and other costs.
 We can usually secure a favorable settlement through negotiation, but if necessary we can take your case all the way to a jury.
 For cases in California, please visit our page on filing a burn injury lawsuit under California law.